Bulleit Bourbon: Bulleit family dispute

 Tom Bulleit's daughter Hollis left her position at Diageo in 2017 after 10 years, claiming she was being pushed out because she was a lesbian.
 A spokesperson from Diageo denies the claim.

 Products

 The current Bulleit bourbon whiskey mash bill contains 68% corn (maize), 28% rye, and 4% malted barley.
 It is bottled at 45% ABV.

 Bulleit Bourbon Barrel Strength is a blend of barrels which are 5 to 8 years old.
-As it is being bottled straight from the barrel the proof varies by batch, ranging from 118-125 (59 to 62.5 ABV).
+As it is being bottled straight from the barrel the proof varies by batch, ranging from 118 to 125 (59 to 62.5 ABV).

 Bulleit Bourbon 10 Year is the only age dated Bulleit whiskey.
 It is bottled at 91.2 U.S. proof and has the same mash bill as the original Bulleit Bourbon.
 It won a Double Gold Medal at the 2013 San Francisco World Spirits Competition.

 Bulleit rye whiskey, introduced in March 2011, has a mash bill of 95% rye and 5% malted barley.
-It is produced in Lawrenceburg, Indiana at MGP Indiana and bottled at 45% abv.
+It is produced in Lawrenceburg, Indiana by MGP Ingredients and bottled at 45% abv.

+Bottled-in-Bond Bourbon In 2025, Bulleit Frontier Whiskey released its first-ever Bottled-in-Bond Bourbon, aged for seven years and distilled and aged entirely at the Bulleit Distilling Company in Shelbyville, Kentucky.
+This was a limited-time release, and Bulleit stated it will be available in the future only when the blending team determines it meets high standards of quality and character.